dwjclark11/TilemapEditor/README.md

 When saving and loading, the editor uses a [.lua] file that loads the the location of the [.map] files and the tilesets that are used.

 This application was created to quickly make tile maps for small games created with the **Pikuma Game Engine**.
+I re-made the tilemap editor that I created in my
+**ZeldaClone** https://github.com/dwjclark11/ZeldaClone_NES.
+I added more functionality and made the code more clean and concise as my abilities continue to grow.

 ## Video
 * Under Construction!